 Santana do Deserto is a small rural town in Minas Gerais, bordering the state of Rio de Janeiro, where most families work in big farms, in textile factories, or have local government jobs.
-Young people attend local public schools, but most do not complete secondary education due to the need to work and help support their families.
-Drug and alcohol abuse is common, as is early pregnancy in adolescent girls.
-Young people from Santana and neighbouring communities are under-stimulated, lacking programs that inspire, educate, and offer alternatives to riskier pastimes.
-Youth have never had any guidance in educational/employability pursuits – their visions of what opportunities are available are very limited (many only have the example of their parents’ education/careers).
-Prior to Onda’s arrival, 96% of youth did not attend any extracurricular course; 67% had never participated in any volunteer project.
-Juxtaposing this reality is an interest in the development of cottages, vacation spots, tourism, and cattle ranching for the elite due to the area’s proximity to Rio de Janeiro and Juiz de Fora.
+Young people attend the only local public school in town, but most do not complete secondary education, as they must work to help support their families.
+Drug and alcohol abuse are common, as is adolescent pregnancy.
+Young people from Santana do Deserto and neighboring communities are under-stimulated, lacking ormes that inspire, educate, and offer alternatives to riskier pastimes.
+Youth don’t have any guidance in educational or employment pursuits – their visions of what opportunities are available are very limited (many only have the example of their parents’ education/jobs).